 Brand new school desks for students in rural Malawi.

-We are proud to partner with and serve two incredible communities in Africa: The Sunshine Approach Foundation in Mozambique and Pamoza International in rural Malawi.
-These nonprofit organizations are driving social change by improving the lives of children and families living in extreme poverty through education, empowerment, and community development.
+We are proud to partner with two impactful nonprofits in Africa — The Sunshine Approach Foundation in Mozambique and Pamoza International in rural Malawi — both transforming lives in communities facing extreme poverty.

 The Sunshine Approach Foundation creates families by placing widows and orphans together in a home.
 They provide for all their needs: financial, medical, clothing, tuition, and more!